yvelikova/axway-open-docs/content/en/docs/apim_relnotes/201904_apimgr_relnotes/APIManagerApr19_ReleaseNotes.md

 ## Summary

-API Manager is a licensed product running on top of API Gateway, and has the same deployment options as API Gateway: software installation, or virtualized deployment in Docker containers.
-For more information on API Gateway, see the API Gateway Release Notes.
+API Gateway is available as a software installation or a virtualized deployment in Docker containers.
 The software installation is available on Linux.
-For more details on supported platforms for software installation, see *System requirements* in the *API Gateway Installation Guide*.
+For more details on supported platforms for software installation, see [API Gateway Installation Guide](/docs/apim_installation/apigtw_install/).

 Docker deployment is supported on Linux.
-For a summary of the system requirements for a Docker deployment, see *System requirements* in the *API Gateway Installation Guide*, and for more details see *What you need before you start* in the API Gateway Container Deployment Guide.
+For a summary of the system requirements for a Docker deployment, see [System requirements](/docs/apim_installation/apigtw_install/system_requirements/).

 ## New features and enhancements